gkb67/Github-API-Tests/README.md

 ## **Functional Testing of GitHub API Tests**

-The scope of functional testing will cover the following GitHub API functionalities:
+The scope of functional testing will cover the following:
 - CRUD Operations: Repositories in GitHub
 - Authentication: Token-based authentication
 - Error Handling: Proper handling of error responses for invalid inputs and requests
-- Positive and Negative Test Cases: Validation for successful operations and failure scenarios
+- Positive and Negative Test Cases: Validation of successful operations and failure scenarios

 **Design Pattern**
 - REST API design pattern is selected.
 It has resources as collections, and the HTTP methods used are GET, POST, PUT, and DELETE.